 Sexual harassment is a form of sex discrimination when the conduct creates a hostile environment, which means that the behavior is sufficiently serious to limit or deny a student’s ability to participate in or benefit from the University’s educational programs and activities.
 Sexual misconduct, sexual violence, and relationship violence are forms of sexual harassment.

 If you believe you have been or are the victim of sexual assault, sexual violence or other sexual misconduct, you are encouraged to file a complaint with the university.
-A description of the process the university has established to respond to your complaint as outlined in the University’s Conduct Grievance Procedure and the form to use to file a complaint may be located at University of Mary Conduct Grievance Complaint Form.
+A description of the process the university has established to respond to your complaint is outlined in the University of Mary's Conduct Grievance Procedure and the form to use to file a complaint is the Conduct Grievance Complaint Form.
 The university’s policies prohibiting sexual violence and sexual harassment may be found at Discrimination and Harassment Policy, and Sexual Misconduct Policy.

 The University of Mary is committed to maintaining an environment in which all students, staff and faculty are treated with dignity and respect, as created in the image and likeness of God.
 Sexual misconduct in all forms violates the sanctity of the human body, mind, and spirit and will not be tolerated within our community.
 Indeed, sexual misconduct (including sexual assault/rape) is one of the most serious violation of the standards of conduct for the University of Mary, and some forms of sexual misconduct can violate both civil and criminal law.